***0. Please introduce yourself and your current project(s) to the Greenbridge crowd.

 We have noticed that many of the most talented hackers do not come from typical Computer Science & engineering backgrounds.
 A foundation in Computer Science and a familiarity with basic security concepts are essential but besides that, it takes a creative, analytical mind willing to explore unchartered territory.
 Social engineering is a huge part of hacking in our era.
 While software and hardware get tighter, more layered and more robust protection mechanisms year after year, the human element is still very much subject to manipulation and will continue being so for a long time.

 One of Greenbridge's side projects is a physical artist space in Trikala, central Greece.
-We hope to have the space up and running by autumn 2021, by which time the pandemic should be mostly under control.
+We hope to have the space up and running by spring 2022, by which time the pandemic should be mostly under control.
 When ready, the space will be able to house small, analog performances with up to 40 spectators.
 Our vision is to use this space as an incubator where people interested in information security and people with a creative arts background can meet.
 We see tremendous potential in introducing these two communities.
 We've done something similar, at a much smaller scale, in the past.5.
 What should a (new) hacker ethic comprise?

 The hacker manifesto was written 35 years ago, but its core concepts of curiosity, community, the pursuit of truth and non-discrimination are more valid and relevant than ever.
 What has, perhaps, changed a bit is the scope of hacking, which has definitely expanded beyond the confines of computers into a much more diverse array of domains.